Sluggish factory growth puts central bank stimulus in spotlight

 "We are going to have to live with rather slower growth in China.
 We have seen some modest monetary easing and I expect that will continue."

-Markit's final May manufacturing Purchasing Managers' Index (PMI) for the euro zone was 52.2, below a preliminary flash reading of 52.3 but just ahead of April's 52.0.
-It was the 23rd month the reading has been above the 50 mark that separates growth from contraction.
+The May final manufacturing purchasing manager's index (PMI) from private data vendor Markit for the euro zone was 52.2, below a preliminary reading of 52.3 and just ahead of April's 52.0.

 Worryingly for the ECB, the region's top two economies struggled.
 German factory growth slowed to a three-month low and French manufacturing activity, though improving, still contracted.